Vengarioth/netstack/docs/packets.md

 ### Ack Sequence Number

-The highest known sequence number the sending party received from the remote party.
+The highest known sequence number **+ 1** the sending party received from the remote party.
 This is used to acknowledge messages.
+This will change in the future with a more elegant implementation.

 ### Ack Bits